bentoml/BentoML/docs/source/guides/configurations.rst

 ``logging``
 ^^^^^^^^^^^

-Customize access logging, including the content type and length of requests and responses, and trace ID formats.
+Customize server-side logging, including the content type and length of requests and responses, and trace ID formats.

 Here is an example: